geeanlooca/deepspace-turbo/README.md

 ```

 ### Defining a code
-Now that we built an interleaver, we need to define the two convolutional codes that are used by the turbo code
+Now that we built an interleaver, we need to define the two convolutional codes that are used by the Turbo Code
 ```C
     // define first code
     int N_components = 2;